 Ideally, doctors should be trained and experienced enough to know how to react quickly and appropriately in order to minimize any ill effects the complication(s) may cause.
 Unfortunately, doctors have been known to respond improperly at times, perform surgical errors during cesarean sections, fail to properly heed a previous cesarean section, or simply fail to recognize the complication until it is too late.
 Examples of the injuries birthing mothers may experience under this type of negligent care can include:

 - Pre-eclampsia or eclampsia

 When the birthing mother suffers because her healthcare provider fails to uphold the reasonable Standard of Care, she may be able to seek financial compensation for her injuries by filing a birth injury lawsuit in Mid-Missouri.
-As with any type of personal injury, medical malpractice, or wrongful death situation, we understand that financial compensation can not make up for the physical and emotional pain the mother or other family members may suffer.
+As with any type of personal injury or wrongful death situation, we understand that financial compensation can not make up for the physical and emotional pain the mother or other family members may suffer.
 Rather, our goal is to ease your family’s financial burden by offering an opportunity to pursue financial compensation for the injuries.
 If you would like more information, contact one of our personal injury lawyers in Lebanon MO.
 Your initial consultation with Deputy & Mizell, LLC is always free.